-115.71(d): Based on the interview with the OSI Investigator, she consults with and works closely with prosecutors before conducting compelled interviews.
-She is trained in Garrity but will consult with prosecuting agencies when and if a case supports criminal prosecution.
+115.71(d): Based on interviews with the investigators, they consult with and work closely with prosecutors before conducting compelled interviews.
+Investigators are trained in Garrity but will consult with prosecuting agencies when and if a case supports criminal prosecution.

-115.71(e): The OSI Investigator confirmed during an interview that the credibility of an alleged victim, suspect, or witness is based individually and not determined by the person's status.
+115.71(e): The OSI Investigator and facility investigator confirmed during an interview that the credibility of an alleged victim, suspect, or witness is based individually and not determined by the person's status.
 An individual who alleges sexual abuse will not be required to submit to a polygraph examination or other truth-telling device as a condition to proceed with the sexual abuse investigation.
-The case files reviewed indicated no truth-telling device was used during the investigation, and this was further confirmed through interviews with the OSI Investigator.
+The case files reviewed indicated no truth-telling device was used during the investigation.

 115.71(f)(g): Policy 202.057 establishes the requirement for investigations to be documented in written reports, including a description of the physical and testimonial evidence, the reasoning behind credibility assessments, and investigative facts and findings.
 Administrative investigations that result in a substantiated case of sexual abuse include an effort to determine whether staff actions or failures to act contributed to the abuse.
 Interview with the OSI Investigator confirmed that the investigation written reports would consist of, when applicable, documentation of DNA evidence, anything of evidentiary value from the crime scene or personal property, photographs of injuries, crime scene photographs, video recordings, interview recordings, telephonic recordings, financial statements, mail, or electronic mail, written statements from victims, witnesses, or perpetrators, staff documentation or incident reports, prior incident documentation, medical records, SANE exam or forensic evidence.
 All evidence would be secured, including chain-ofcustody documentation, in the evidence repository.
-The auditor's review of the investigative case files found the administrative investigation conducted by the OSI Investigator to be thoroughly documented as required by provisions (f) and (g) and contained documented evidence that was obtainable.
-Allegations investigated at the facility level lacked investigative summaries.
-Interviews with the Warden, (A)ASW/ PCM, OSI Investigator, facility Investigators, and PREA Coordinator confirmed that cases are reviewed to identify if any staff actions or inactions contributed to abuse findings.
+The auditor's review of the investigative case files found the administrative investigations were thoroughly documented as required by provisions (f) and (g) and contained documented evidence that was obtainable.
+Interviews with the Warden, ASW/PCM, OSI Investigator, facility Investigator, and PREA Coordinator confirmed that cases are reviewed to identify if any staff actions or inactions contributed to abuse findings.

 115.71(h)(l): Policy 107.007 directs criminal investigations, and substantiated sexual abuse allegations will be presented to the appropriate county attorney's office for criminal prosecution.
-The facility indicated one, staff-to-resident sexual abuse allegation, was referred for criminal prosecution.
-The OSI Investigator assigned to MCF-SCL is the point of contact who will work with the external law enforcement entity, Sherburne SO, on criminal cases.
+The facility indicated (1) substantiated sexual abuse allegation, which was promptly referred for criminal investigation.
+The facility provided a prosecution declination letter regarding this case.

 115.71(i): Policy 202.057 requires that all documentation related to sexual abuse/ harassment is retained in the alleged victim's and the alleged aggressor's confidential file.
 If the aggressor/alleged perpetrator is a staff member, documentation must be retained as directed by human resources and OSI.
 Policy 107.007 requires the agency to retain all written reports of investigation of sexual abuse for as long as the alleged abuser is incarcerated or employed by the agency, plus five years.
-Additionally, MCF-SCL enters sexual abuse allegations in their PREA Incidents Management System, which has an indefinite retention schedule.
+Additionally, MCF-FRB enters sexual abuse allegations in their PREA Incidents Management System, which has an indefinite retention schedule.

 115.71(j): Policy 103.225 states that resignations submitted by employees under active investigation must not be accepted without review by the agency human resource manager and the appropriate deputy/assistant commissioners.
-Interviews also confirmed that a departure of the alleged abuser or victim from the employment or control of the facility or agency shall not provide a basis for terminating an investigation.
-Interviews with the OSI Investigator, (A)AWO/PCM, Warden, and PREA Coordinator confirmed that an investigation would continue even if the employee is terminated or the individual is released or transferred.
+Interviews also confirmed that the departure of the alleged abuser or victim from the employment or control of the facility or agency shall not provide a basis for terminating an investigation.
+Interviews with the OSI Investigator, AWO/PCM, Warden, and agency PREA Compliance Coordinator confirmed that an investigation would continue even if the employee is terminated or the individual is released or transferred.